What is a restaurant without a good profit margin? Failing, most likely.

 Are Restaurants Profitable?

 Yes, restaurants are profitable, but they have low profit margins.
 Profitability depends on many factors including the size and type of restaurant, as well as economic ones.
 It takes an average of two years for a new restaurant to turn a profit.
-Unfortunately, 90% of all restaurants fail within the first five years.
+Unfortunately, there is a very high restaurant failure rate.
 This is due to a lack of funding or planning for the slower first few years.
+These should be factored into your restaurant business plan.

 The work required to run a kitchen is more detailed and sustained than mixing cocktails.
 And, to be honest, often the restaurant portion of a hospitality business is supported in large part by the profitability of its beverage program.